William Ewart Gladstone: Legacy

 Lord Acton wrote in 1880 that he considered Gladstone one "of the three greatest Liberals" (along with Edmund Burke and Lord Macaulay).

 In 1909 the Liberal Chancellor David Lloyd George introduced his "People's Budget", the first budget which aimed to redistribute wealth.
 The Liberal statesman Lord Rosebery ridiculed it by asserting Gladstone would reject it, "Because in his eyes, and in my eyes, too as his humble disciple, Liberalism and Liberty were cognate terms; they were twin-sisters."

 Lloyd George had written in 1913 that the Liberals were "carving the last few columns out of the Gladstonian quarry".

 Lloyd George said of Gladstone in 1915: "What a man he was!
 Head and shoulders above anyone else I have ever seen in the House of Commons.
 I did not like him much.
 He hated Nonconformists and Welsh Nonconformists in particular and he had no real sympathy with the working classes.
 But he was far and away the best Parliamentary speaker I have ever heard.
 He was not so good in exposition."
-Asquithian Liberals continued to advocate traditional Gladstonian policies of sound finance, peaceful foreign relations and the better treatment of Ireland.
-They often compared Lloyd George unfavourably with Gladstone.

-Writing in 1944 the classical liberal economist Friedrich Hayek said of the change in political attitudes that had occurred since the Great War: "Perhaps nothing shows this change more clearly than that, while there is no lack of sympathetic treatment of Bismarck in contemporary English literature, the name of Gladstone is rarely mentioned by the younger generation without a sneer over his Victorian morality and naive utopianism".
+Writing in 1944, the classical liberal economist Friedrich Hayek said of the change in political attitudes that had occurred since the Great War: "Perhaps nothing shows this change more clearly than that, while there is no lack of sympathetic treatment of Bismarck in contemporary English literature, the name of Gladstone is rarely mentioned by the younger generation without a sneer over his Victorian morality and naive utopianism."

-In the latter half of the 20th century Thatcherite Conservatives began to claim association with Gladstone and his economic policies.
+In the latter half of the 20th century, Thatcherite Conservatives began to claim association with Gladstone and his economic policies.
 Margaret Thatcher proclaimed in 1983: "We have a duty to make sure that every penny piece we raise in taxation is spent wisely and well.
-For it is our party which is dedicated to good housekeeping—indeed, I would not mind betting that if Mr. Gladstone were alive today he would apply to join the Conservative Party".
+For it is our party which is dedicated to good housekeeping – indeed, I would not mind betting that if Mr. Gladstone were alive today he would apply to join the Conservative Party."
 In 1996, she said: "The kind of Conservatism which he and I...favoured would be best described as 'liberal', in the old-fashioned sense.
-And I mean the liberalism of Mr Gladstone, not of the latter-day collectivists".
+And I mean the liberalism of Mr Gladstone, not of the latter-day collectivists."
 Nigel Lawson, one of Thatcher's Chancellors, called Gladstone the "greatest Chancellor of all time".